SAP-archive/contextual-ai/doc/README.md

 (e.g. `![Report Header](images/sample-report-header.png)`), html `<img>` tag is not supported.
 - Due to current library limitations, Juypter notebooks from different tutorials will be extracted to the same root folder during intermediate steps.
-If a notebook has any folder containing referenced images, the folder must have unique names globally across all tutorials.
+If a notebook has any folder containing referenced images, the folder must have a unique name globally across all tutorials.
 Thus it is recommended to prefix your image folder with the module name.